CNAG-Biomedical-Informatics/beacon2-cbi-tools/docs-site/docs/getting-started/quick-start.md

 title: Quick Start
 ---

-This path builds and validates BFF metadata and shows the normal raw-VCF workflow, the explicit shortcut for compatible pre-annotated VCFs, and SNP-array conversion.
+Build and validate BFF metadata, process raw or compatibly annotated VCFs, and convert supported SNP-array input.

 ## Which Command Do I Need?